weecology/forecasting-course/paper.md

 Both individual components of the course (e.g., individual R tutorials) and the course as a whole are designed to be reused in other classroom environments.
 To allow instructors to customize which material they use to suit their classroom, the course site has a modular design to allow choosing which materials to include and when.
 This is accomplished using changes to YAML on a single schedule page allowing other instructors to easily setup a version of the course that works for their needs and those of their students.

-## Course Infrastructure
+## Course infrastructure

-The course website is built using the [Jekyll static site generator](https://jekyllrb.com/) with a customized version of the [Lanyon theme](https://github.com/poole/lanyon).
-Development is conducted in the [course's GitHub repository](https://github.com/datacarpentry/semester-biology/) and the site is automatically deployed from this repository using [GitHub Pages](https://pages.github.com/).
+The course website is built using the [Hugo static site generator](https://gohugo.io/) with a customized version of the [Wowchemy Documentation theme](https://github.com/wowchemy/hugo-documentation-theme).
+The website and course materials are developed in the open on the [course's GitHub repository](https://github.com/weecology/forecasting-course).
+The site is automatically following every change to the main branch using [Netlify](https://www.netlify.com/).

-The modular design of the course is supported by "assignments" that automatically combine "readings" and "lecture notes" on a topic with "exercises" and associated point values provided by YAML lists that indicate the exercises to include and the point values to be assigned to them.
-The course schedule is automatically generated based on selected assignments, also provided in a YAML list.
-This allows both exercises and assignments to be reused and remixed by changing the selections in YAML lists.

-The online materials for the course are designed to be accessible to all learners.
-The site has been reviewed using the [WAVE web accessibility evaluation tool](https://wave.webaim.org/) and [pa11y](https://pa11y.org/), and all videos have been manually captioned by the instructor presenting the material.
-In order to ensure that accessibility is maintained as the site is continuously updated, we use [pa11y-ci](https://github.com/pa11y/pa11y-ci) and continuous integration ([GitHub Actions](https://github.com/features/actions)) to automatically scan all pull requests for accessibility.

-This general infrastructure for modular, collaborative, and accessible course development is useful regardless of the content of the course.
-For example, one of the authors (Zachary Brym) uses the same infrastructure for  [extension programs on agroecology at the University of Florida](https://trec-agroecology.github.io/introducing-agroecology/).
-We hope that open courses on other topics can be built on this infrastructure to support the broader adoption of collaborative course development for college and university classrooms.

 # Course Development Background